2012-11-09 21:25:11 -

 For more information about the registration of Canadian charities, go to the CRA's Charities and Giving Web page at www.cra.gc.ca/charities : www.cra.gc.ca/charities

 FOR BROADCAST USE:

-The Canada Revenue Agency has announced that it will revoke the charitable registration of Universal Community Help, a Toronto-based charity.
+The Canada Revenue Agency has announced that it will revoke the registration of The Animals' Charity, a Hamilton-based charity.
 The revocation will come into effect on November 10, 2012.